-"What are you having, Babe?" asks Monica after perusing the list for several minutes.
+"What are you having, Babe?" asks Monica after perusing the menu for several minutes.
 George puts down his menu.

 “Is that you, George—George Graham?”

-Stunned, George nearly drops his phone.
+Stunned.
+George nearly drops his phone.
 Before him is a face from another time another place.
-It takes George an interval to put the voice and the features together.
+It takes George an interval to put the voice and the face together.